mjtechguy/tech-career-launch-pad/README.md

 **FREE**

 That's right.
 If you have a reasonably good computer and an internet connection, the majority of resources listed here are free.
-This all depends on your current skillset.
-There are a number of intro or topic specific courses that are high quality and well worth your time.
+Pick some topics that seem interesting, buckle down, and work through the courses.

 Actually, that is not true.
 It isn't **FREE**.
 Your time has value, so this will cost you something.
 To really make this move, it is going to cost you your time.

-If you commit about 10 hours a week for 1-2 years, you can easily make over $100K/yr working remotely.
+If you commit about 10 hours a week for 1-2 years, I believe you can easily make over $100K/yr working remotely.
 Anywhere you have internet and your computer, you can do your job.

-There are many resources that might be better organized, slightly higher quality, more in line with your learning style and maybe a more efficient use of your time, but these paid resources are optional.
+There are many paid resources that might be better organized, slightly higher quality, more in line with your learning style and maybe a more efficient use of your time, but these paid resources are optional.
 The web is filled with incredible, high quality, freely available educational resources that will provide you with all the knowledge you need to get a job in tech.

 ---